 Prostate cancer is less common in people who do not eat meat (vegetarians).

-A common problem in almost all men as they grow older is an enlarged prostate.
+A common problem in almost all men as they grow older is an enlarged prostate .
 This is called benign prostatic hyperplasia, or BPH.
 It does not raise your risk of prostate cancer.
-However, it can increase your PSA blood test results.
+But, it can increase your prostate-specific antigen (PSA) blood test result.

-The symptoms listed below can occur with prostate cancer, usually at a late stage.
+The symptoms listed below can occur with prostate cancer as it grows larger in the prostate.
 These symptoms can also be caused by other prostate problems:

 - Delayed or slowed start of urinary stream